 8.89.
-The emergency arrangements for a nuclear fuel cycle R&D facility are required to be periodically reviewed and updated (see para.
-9.131 of SSR-4 [1]).
-In performing this review, any lessons from operating experience, emergency exercises, modifications, periodic safety reviews, emergencies that have occurred at similar facilities, emerging knowledge and changes to regulatory requirements should be taken into account.
+The emergency arrangements for a nuclear fuel cycle R&D facility are required to be periodically reviewed and updated (see para.-9.131 of SSR-4 [1]).
+In performing this review, any lessons from operating experience, emergency exercises, modifications, periodic safety reviews, emergencies that have occurred at similar facilities, emerging knowledge, and changes to regulatory requirements should be taken into account.

 8.90.
-For establishing procedures for access control during emergencies at a nuclear fuel cycle R&D facility, when there is a necessity for rapid access and egress of personnel, safety and security specialists should cooperate closely.
-Both safety and security objectives should be sought during emergencies to the extent possible, in accordance with regulatory requirements.
+For When establishing procedures for access control during emergencies at a nuclear fuel cycle R&D facility, when there is a necessity for rapid access and egress of personnel, safety and security specialists should cooperate closely.
+Both safety and nuclear security objectives should be sought during emergencies to the extent possible, in accordance with regulatory requirements.

-FEEDBACK OF OPERATING EXPERIENCE AT A NUCLEAR FUEL CYCLE R&D FACILITY
+FEEDBACK OFON OPERATING EXPERIENCE AT A NUCLEAR FUEL CYCLE R&D FACILITY

-- 8.91.
-Requirements on feedback of operating experience at a nuclear fuel cycle facility are established in Requirement 73 and paras 9.133-9.137 of SSR-4 [1].
-Recommendations on programmes for operating experience feedback are provided in SSG-50 [15]. - 8.92.
-The programme for the feedback of operational experience at a nuclear fuel cycle R&D facility is required cover experience and lessons learned from events (including low-level events) and accidents at the facility as well as from other nuclear fuel cycle facilities worldwide (see para.
-9.133 of SSR-4 [1]).
+8.91.
+Requirements onfor feedback ofon operating experience at a nuclear fuel cycle facility are established in Requirement 73 and paras 9.133-9.137 of SSR-4 [1].
+Recommendations on programmes for operating experience feedback are provided in SSG-50 [15].

+8.92.
+The programme for the feedback of operational on operating experience at a nuclear fuel cycle R&D facility is required cover experience and lessons learned from events (including low-level events) and accidents at the facility as well as from other nuclear fuel cycle facilities worldwide (see para.-9.133 of SSR-4 [1]).
 Lessons from relevant events at other (i.e. non-nuclear) facilities should also be considered.
 This programme should include the evaluation of trends in operational disturbances, trends in malfunctions, near misses and other incidents that have occurred at the nuclear fuel cycle R&D facility and, if applicable, at other nuclear installations.
-The programme is required to include a reporting system and consideration of technical, human and organizational factors (see paras.
-9.134 and 9.135 of SSR-4 [1]). - 8.93.
-Useful information on the causes and consequences of many of the most important anomalies and accidents that have been observed in nuclear fuel cycle R&D facilities and other nuclear fuel cycle facilities is provided in Ref.
-[40].
+The programme is required to include a reporting system and consideration of technical, human and organizational factors (see paras 9.134 and 9.135 of SSR-4 [1]).

+8.93.
+Useful information on the causes and consequences of many of the most important anomalies and accidents that have been observed in nuclear fuel cycle R&D facilities and other nuclear fuel cycle facilities is provided in the Fuel Incident Notification and Analysis System (FINAS) database Ref. $[41]{\cdot}^{12}{\cdot}$